Operation Halyard: Creation of the Air Crew Rescue Unit

-Office of Strategic Services officers already had secured Marshal Tito's cooperation to retrieve downed airmen.
-In January 1944 Maj.
-Linn M. Farish and Lt.
-Eli Popovich had parachuted into Partisan HQ at Drvar to arrange assistance in rescuing American flyers.
-Following a meeting with Tito on 23 January 1944, orders went out to all partisan units to do everything possible to locate downed airmen and conduct them safely to the nearest Allied liaison team.
+Office of Strategic Services officers already had secured Marshal Tito's cooperation in retrieving downed airmen.
+In January 1944 Major Linn M. Farish and Lieutenant Eli Popovich had parachuted into Partisan HQ at Drvar to arrange assistance in rescuing American flyers.
+Following a meeting with Tito on 23 January 1944, orders went out to all Partisan units to do everything possible to locate downed airmen and conduct them safely to the nearest Allied liaison team.

-Efforts to retrieve aircrews from Chetnik controlled areas ran afoul of the tangled web of Balkan politics.
+Efforts to retrieve aircrews from Chetnik-controlled areas ran afoul of the tangled web of Balkan politics.
 The British, who considered that part of the world within their sphere of interest, had shifted their support to Tito and were determined to sever all ties with Mihailović lest they offend the Communist leader.
 American attempts to maintain contact with Mihailović had been rebuffed by London.
-Nonetheless, General Nathan F. Twining, Commander of the 15th Air Force, was determined to rescue his downed airmen.
-On 24 July 1944, thanks to the efforts of Twining and several OSS officers, General Ira C. Eaker (from April 1945 Deputy Commander of the Army Air Forces) directed the 15th Air Force to establish an Air Crew Rescue Unit (ACRU).
-This independent organization of the Mediterranean Allied Air Forces, attached to the 15th Air Force would be responsible for locating and evacuating Allied airmen throughout the Balkans.
+Nonetheless, General Nathan F. Twining, commander of the 15th Air Force, was determined to rescue his downed airmen.
+On 24 July 1944, thanks to the efforts of Twining and several OSS officers, General Ira C. Eaker directed the 15th Air Force to establish an Air Crew Rescue Unit (ACRU).
+This independent organization of the Mediterranean Allied Air Forces, attached to the 15th Air Force, would be responsible for locating and evacuating Allied airmen throughout the Balkans.